 The Field is divided into five divisions: Metro, Northern, Central, Southern, and Appeals.
-The Field Manager maintains oversight of the program through the division supervisors.
-Case management is further enhanced by the Appeals Division, which is co-located at the Veterans Affairs Regional Office (VARO) in Chicago.
+The Field Manager maintains oversight services to veterans through the division supervisors.
+Case management is enhanced by the Appeals Division, which is co-located at the VA's Regional Office (VARO) in Chicago.

-Many veterans and their family members are unaware they qualify for a variety of state and federal benefits.
 Through its Field Services Division, IDVA provides a statewide system of Veteran Service Officers (VSOs) who serve local veterans and establish networks within the local communities they serve.

-Veterans' needs for services provided by IDVA continues be a priority due to past and current conflicts the inherent physical and mental demands placed upon our service members.
+Veterans' needs for services provided by IDVA continues be a priority due to the Global War on Terrorism and the inherent physical and mental demands placed upon our service members.
 VSO's are accredited by the US Department of Veterans' Affairs (USDVA).
 They assist veterans and their dependents in filing claims for benefits with state and federal agencies.
 This assistance includes applications to the USDVA for compensation, pension, and increasing disability benefits.
 Additionally, VSOs assist in applying for admission to the Illinois Veterans' Homes, state and federal education and burial benefits, and federal health benefits among others.
 Our accredited Appeals VSOs coordinate directly with the USDVA's Veteran's Benefits Administration to present and represent claims, assist veterans in appealing decisions, and appearing at hearings with the claimants before administrative law judges.

-In FY 2017, the Department's 70 VSOs conducted 118,878 interviews, prepared 77,633 state and federal applications provided for eligible Illinois veterans, dependents, and survivors.
-These services were instrumental to the establishment of new claims and claims for an increase in benefits resulting in receipt of over \$59.8 million federal dollars received by Illinois veterans, their dependents, and their survivors.
+In FY 2018, the Department's 70 VSOs conducted 92,838 interviews, prepared 71,686 state and federal applications provided for eligible Illinois veterans, dependents, and survivors.
+These services were instrumental to the establishment of new claims and claims for an increase in benefits resulting in receipt of over \$78.6 million federal dollars received by Illinois veterans, their dependents, and their survivors.

-Service to veterans continues through outreach to the community participating in over 300 special events locally.
-At these outreach events VSOs place emphasis on making veterans and their family members aware of the services offered by the Illinois Warrior Assistance Program (IWAP), Home Loan Programs, and scholarship programs.
-The veteran designation on the Illinois driver's license and expansion of property tax exemptions have also allowed the IDVA to increase its services.
-VSOs continue to support the survivors and families of Illinois' fallen by assisting with filing claims under the Line of Duty Compensation Act from the Illinois Court of Claims.
+Service to veterans continues through outreach to the community by participating in special events locally.
+At these outreach events, VSOs place emphasis on making veterans and their family members aware of the services offered by the IDVA.
+In addition to the above-mentioned services, VSOs inform veterans of the Illinois Warrior Assistance Program (IWAP), Home Loan Programs, and scholarship programs.
+VSOs also continue to support the survivors and families of Illinois' fallen by assisting with filing claims and receiving services earned by veterans.